A criminal profile of the Gilgo Beach serial killer

 1. His fourth known victim, Jessica Taylor, was last seen working around the Port Authority bus terminal between July 18th and July 22nd, 2003.

-2. Maureen Brainard-Barnes disappeared on July 9th, 2007 after a client picked her up outside of a motel on West 46th Street.
+2. Maureen Brainard-Barnes disappeared on July 9th, 2007, after a client picked her up outside a motel on West 46th Street.

-3. In 2009, Melissa Barthelemy’s sister received an anonymous phone call from a man who was at the Port Authority.
-It is presumed that the man in question was LISK.
+3. In 2009, Melissa Barthelemy’s sister received multiple anonymous phone calls from a man who was in Manhattan.

-This “familiarity” strengthens the theory that LISK is a regular “john”, as the area around Times Square has had a long-standing reputation for prostitution.
+This “familiarity” strengthens the theory that LISK is a regular client, as the area around Times Square has had a long-standing reputation for sex work.

-Notably, the first victim (that we know of) that went missing from Long Island was Megan Waterman, who was picked up outside of the Holiday Inn Express in Hauppauge on June 6th, 2010.
+The first victim that went missing from Long Island was Megan Waterman, who was picked up outside of the Holiday Inn Express in Hauppauge on June 6th, 2010.

 megan waterman